We may earn affiliate commissions for the recommended products. Learn more.

 Similar browser hijacker examples

 There are many different malware examples that affect browsers.
-Search Alpha and Search Marquis are similar browser hijackers, that can affect your device.
+Search Alpha and Search Marquis are similar browser hijackers that can affect your device.

 Alpha will redirect your web traffic to an altered Bing search engine, while Search Marquis will continuously redirect your browsers to a dubious search engine searchmarquis.com.
-Similarly, another malicious hijacker, Poshukach, operates by redirecting your browser searches to its own search engine, often leading to unwanted ads and potentially harmful content.
+Similarly, another malicious hijacker, Poshukach, operates by redirecting your browser searches to its search engine, often leading to unwanted ads and potentially harmful content.

 Browser hijackers can collect private data, including your search history.
 The unwanted ads may also have disguised keyloggers and spyware.
 Keyloggers and spyware can steal your account logins and passwords, potentially leading to financial consequences.